JosePaumard/JosePaumard.github.io/katas/introductory/onetwo-kata.md

 There are several interesting points in this kata.
 First, quite obviously, there is a strategy pattern that is going to emerge, to convert numbers to their equivalent in letters.
 Second, there is a queue based algorithm in both conversions, with a state that depends on a commutation of the values when we do the first conversion.

-Basically, the first conversion needs to count the elements that are the same, then create a pair one the elements changes, made of the number of same elements we saw, and the element itself.
+Basically, the first conversion needs to count the elements that are the same, then create a pair once the element changes, made of the number of same elements we saw, and the element itself.
 This can be easily done with the following code, very basic:

 ```java
 List<Integer> result = new ArrayList<>();